 Bowood is a destination.
 Located in what appears to be a surrounding wasteland, it is appealing in any season.
 As the chief gardener says, he is lucky to have a job nurturing plants and passing them along to customers as stewards in their own homes.

 This is a viable model for other creative retailers (maybe not the fourth-generation farm) who want to offer fatigued and jaded shoppers a fresh idea.
-The charm of Bowood is that it continues to reinvent itself, so every visit makes you feel optimistic and honestly, you want to support the young owners’ mission to make you feel better.
-We need more of this in our consumer culture on every level!
+The charm of Bowood is that it continues to reinvent itself, so just a visit makes you feel optimistic and you want to support the young owners’ mission to make you feel better.
+We need more of this on every level!